terramate-io/terramate-quickstart-aws/README.md

 ## Introduction

-This template repository provides an example Terramate project structure to get started with Terramate and Terraform on AWS.
+This template repository provides a pre-configured Terramate project to get started with Terramate and Terraform on AWS using best practices.

 ### Features

-✨ Recommended project structure
+🚀 **GitOps for Terraform with GitHub Actions**

-✨ Pre-configured GitHub Action for our GitOps workflow using `merge-and-apply` strategy.
+Pre-configured GitHub Action for our GitOps workflow using `merge-and-apply` strategy.

+🚀 **Recommended Project Structure**

+Best practice project structure to get up and running in no time.

+🚀 **OpenID Connect (OIDC)**

+OpenID Connect (OIDC) allows your GitHub Actions workflows to access resources in Amazon Web Services (AWS), without needing to store the AWS credentials as long-lived GitHub secrets.

+🚀 **Terraform S3 Remote State Backend**

+Terraform Remote State Storage and State Locking with AWS S3 and DynamoDB

-✨ Preview `terraform plan` changes in Pull Requests
+🚀 **Change Preview in Pull Requests**

-✨ Terraform Backend and Provider Code Generation for keeping stacks DRY

-✨ Integration with Terramate Cloud

-✨ Drift Control
+Preview and approval of plans to review and approve changes before deploying.

+🚀 **DRY Terraform Stacks**

+Keep your stacks DRY by generating common files such as Terraform backend and provider configurations.

+🚀 **Terramate Cloud Integration**

+🚀 **Drift Management**

+🚀 **Slack Notifications**

+#### Coming Soon

+- Policies with OPA and/or Sentinel
+- Implement checkov, trivy, terrascan
+- Implement infracost
+- Configure pre-commit hook